 - For example, these birds have strong legs and muscles to support their running.
 This helps them powerfully evade predators and comes in handy for them during looking for prey in open habitats.

-- American robins can also be found more in the state of Michigan.
+- American robins can also be found more in Michigan.

 6. Red-bellied Woodpecker